Culture, Rituals & Sobriety ZP-567

 Zero-proof and NA-forward weddings — celebrations where alcohol is absent or secondary to a curated selection of premium NA drinks — are a genuine and growing trend, driven by couples who are themselves sober or sober-curious, by the desire to ensure all guests (pregnant, in recovery, faith-observant, driving) can fully participate in the celebration, and by the discovery that a meticulously designed NA drinks programme can be as memorable and festive as a full open bar.

 The most successful zero-proof weddings treat NA drinks with the same investment and expertise as a traditional wine programme: hiring a drinks consultant to design the reception cocktail (a custom NA mocktail with the couple’s flavour preferences and story), selecting a premium NA sparkling for the toast (Noughty Thomson & Scott, Leitz Eins Zwei Zero Riesling Sekt, or a bespoke NA sparkling), curating NA wine pairings for dinner courses, and designing a late-night NA cocktail menu for the bar.
-The per-head cost is typically 40–60% of an equivalent alcohol programme — a significant saving for couples who would otherwise compromise on food to afford a full open bar.
+The per-head cost is typically 40–60% of an equivalent alcohol programme, a significant saving for couples who would otherwise compromise on food to afford a full open bar.
+(Source: WHO, 2023)

 The social experience research is compelling: guests at zero-proof weddings report equivalent or higher enjoyment scores than at equivalent alcohol-catered weddings, with notably higher clarity of memory of the day’s details.
-A counterintuitive wedding planner observation: “dry” receptions often have more dancing, not less — because no one is “waiting for the alcohol to kick in” before joining the dancefloor.
+A counterintuitive wedding planner observation: “dry” receptions often have more dancing, not less, because no one is “waiting for the alcohol to kick in” before joining the dancefloor.

 zeroproof.one helps couples, caterers and wedding planners design NA drinks programmes that celebrate everyone in the room.